Alankruthisaieni/IHUB_DeletionAndSync/README.md

-# DeletionAndSync

-# Tasks We had done are:

-- Pushing form data to one database server and syncing with another database server.
+:diamonds: Pushing form data to one database server and syncing with another database server.

-- And deleting content after some time in first server
+:diamonds: And deleting content after some time in first server